 The guests began arriving as soon as Harry had finished changing.
 Uncle Vernon was at the door with Dudley, greeting each guest and welcoming them into their lovely home.
-Meanwhile, Aunt Petunia was busily checking every food item that was prepared in the kitchen.
+Meanwhile, Aunt Petunia was fussing over every food item that had been prepared in the kitchen.

-"Boy, take these to the table," Aunt Petunia's shrill voice demanded as she pointed to the platters of food that were waiting on the counter.
+"Boy, take these to the table," Aunt Petunia ordered, pointing to the platters of food that were waiting on the counter.

 It took Harry several trips to deliver all the food to the table, all the while ignoring the loud grumblings from his stomach at the delicious smells wafting throughout the house.
-There was more than enough food for the amount of guests invited, and Harry hoped Aunt Petunia would allow him to have the leftovers afterwards.
-The last time he had eaten was yesterday morning, when she'd given him a thin slice of stale bread before ordering him outside.
+There was more than enough food for the amount of guests invited, and Harry prayed Aunt Petunia would allow him to have the leftovers afterwards.
+The last time he'd eaten was yesterday morning when she had given him a thin slice of stale bread with a bit of cheese before ordering him outside.

 Once the guests were all seated around the large table, Harry retreated back into the kitchen and was set to act as their waiter throughout the dinner, bringing anything they wanted when called for.
-Everything was actually going smoothly and Harry thought he was actually going to make it through this one.
-But of course he should have known it was too good to be true.
+Everything went going smoothly for a while, and Harry thought he was actually going to make it to the end without any mishaps.
+But of course, he should have known it was too good to be true.

 When it was time to bring out the cake that Aunt Petunia had baked and decorated for dessert, Harry carefully lifted it and slowly headed towards the table.
-He was so focused on trying not to drop it that he failed to notice Dudley's foot sticking out from underneath the table.
-Before Harry knew what was happening, he and the cake were both falling forward, the cake becoming airborne.
-Once Harry caught his footing, he stood rooted to the spot, his heart dropping to his feet as he continued to watch the scene play out with increasing horror.
-He could have sworn he saw the cake slow and then hover in the air for a few seconds as if someone had pushed a button that paused time, before it proceeded on its trajectory, covering many of the guests in clumps of cake and colorful icing.
-Startled yelps and screams filled the room, .
+Focused on not dropping the precariously perched cake, he failed to notice Dudley's foot sticking out from underneath the table until it was too late.
+Before Harry knew what was happening, he and the cake were both falling forward.
+For a fleeting moment, Harry could have sworn he saw the cake slow and hover in the air as if someone had pushed a button that paused time, before it proceeded on its trajectory, covering many of the guests in clumps of cake and colorful icing.
+Startled yelps and screams filled the room.

 I'm so dead—

 "Nice going, Potter!
 You ruined some perfectly good cake!"
-Dudley shouted, briefly glaring at Harry before he scooped up a bit of cake that landed next to his plate with the tip of his finger, tasting it.
+Dudley shouted, aiming a glare at Harry.
+He scooped up a bit of cake that landed next to his plate with the tip of his finger and tasted it.

 "I'm so sorry!
 It's my nephew, he's a bit disturbed."
 Uncle Vernon stood, hurriedly apologizing to the guests as Aunt Petunia dashed into the kitchen to retrieve a towel for each of them.
 "If you will excuse me for a moment, I promise you I am going to take care of this."

-Uncle Vernon's large meaty hand then came to grip painfully to his ear and he found himself being dragged forcefully out of the room and up the stairs, towards his bedroom.
+Uncle Vernon's large meaty hand then came to painfully grip his ear and Harry found himself being dragged forcefully out of the room and up the stairs, towards his bedroom.
 The grip was so tight Harry thought Uncle Vernon was surely going to pull his ear off.

-When they got to his room, Harry was shoved in, and Uncle Vernon closed the door behind them with a resounding slam.
+When they got to his room, Harry was shoved in, and Uncle Vernon shut the door behind them with a resounding slam.

 "You've really done it now, boy!
 Showing your freakiness in front of my guests!
 You purposely ruined my dinner party!"
-Uncle Vernon shouted, pointing a pudgy finger at him.
+Uncle Vernon shouted, jabbing a pudgy finger towards him.

-He was abruptly cut off by a large hand sharply making contact with his cheek.
-Harry gasped, staggering back and bringing a hand up to palm his stinging cheek.
+Harry's face snapped to one side as a meaty hand sharply made contact with his cheek.
+He gasped, staggering back and bringing a hand up to palm his stinging cheek.

 "There's no explaining your way of this, I saw the freakiness you performed with my own two eyes."
 Uncle Vernon tugged him closer by the front of Harry's shirt, his large face terribly close to Harry's as it turned an unpleasant shade of red, a vein pulsing vividly in his forehead.

 "What did I tell you about keeping it under control?
 You will pay for this boy."
-His uncle's large fingers began clumsily unbuckling his belt from around his wide waist.
+The hold on his shirt was released, then his uncle's large fingers began clumsily unbuckling his belt from around his wide waist.

 "No please, I-I'm sorry, Un-uncle Vernon.
 I really didn't mean to— it was an a-accident!"
 Harry backed away as far as he could, and tried apologizing even though he knew it wasn't going to help deter Uncle Vernon's anger.
 It never did.